-- Figure out how much income you’ll have during maternity leave and adjust accordingly.
+- Calculate how much income you’ll have during maternity leave and adjust accordingly.
 Most of us have reduced pay during maternity leave, so if you’re accustomed to your regular income, consider how much to save to meet your needs.
 Alternatively, determine which parts of your budget you can reduce to make ends meet during those tighter weeks.

 - Shop for baby gear and materials based on coupons.
 I hardly bought items at full price because big-name stores often offered coupons.
 Time your purchases according to these savings.
 Obviously you may not always buy from a store that offers coupons as I did with our baby’s furniture, but I could often count on a coupon to save money for most items.

 New gear and items

 - Practice using the stroller and car seat until you’re a pro at using them.
 I thought I had done my part when my husband assembled the stroller so that I could push it around, but I learned a bit too late that I didn’t know how to work it too well.
 Learn how to fold and unfold the stroller, then try putting it in and out of your trunk.
 The same goes for the car seat—know how to attach and detach it from your car base comfortably.

 Household and help

 - Invest in eco-friendly paper plates and disposable utensils.
 You won’t have the time nor inclination to wash too many dishes, so stock up on disposables for now.
 I normally don’t dole out this advice for just anything, but certain situations (such as sleep deprivation and not really wanting to wash another dish when your baby has been up all night crying) call for temporary exceptions.

 - Necessities.
 Keep paper towels to laundry quarters, toiletries to kitchen staples on reserve to avoid having to run to the bank or grocery for last minute trips.